 According to the Five Elements theory, the Metal Elemental phase corresponds to our old age.
 When we are at this phase of life, Metal energy rises in our system, and with the rise of Metal energy, certain qualities of the Metal Element tend to manifest in our later years.
 For example, our bodies become smaller in size and we also tend to seek organization and order when we are at this phase of life.
 Given that the Metal Element is Yin, some of the Yin qualities are also manifested in our old days as we become more conservative, inactive, contemplative and slow.
 During this phase of life, some of us could embody certain negative traits of the Metal Element by becoming cold, domineering, cynical, pessimistic, and stubborn.

 The Water Elemental Phase

-After undergoing the Five Elemental cycle of human life, we return to the Water Elemental phase of a dormant state.
+After undergoing the Five Elemental cycle of human life, we return to the Water Elemental phase.
 According to the Five Elements theory, our life begins in the Water Elemental phase when we spend ten months in our mother’s womb.
 According to the Five Elements theory, our life also ends in the Water Elemental phase as we part with our physical existence and enter the unknown territory called death.

 However, our death signifies a new beginning for our soul.
 In that sense, our death in the Water Elemental phase could be seen as the beginning of another Five Elemental cycle.
 Given that death is considered to be the ultimate mystery that most of us fear, it would be interesting to note that mystery is an expression of the Water Element and fear is the emotion of the Element, according to the Five Elements theory.